mames1dev/mames1dev/README.md

 ## **Hello World!**
 ### What's me?
 I am a Programmer.
 I develop applications primarily using **Java** and **C#**.
 I am currently focusing on developing applications to the osu community.
+I specialize in the back end.
 ### Current Task
 - [x] Mamestagram Bot
 - [x] Maintenance of osu private server